alice01m/API-Testing-Portfolio/README.md

 ### Parameters

-- q: city name; in this case: 'London'
+- q: city name; in this case: "London"
 - appid: unique API key
-- (Optional) mode: defines the response format; Accepted values are xml and html.
-If this parameter is not specified, the       API defaults to returning the response in JSON format.
 - (Optional) units: units of measurement;

   Temperature is available in Fahrenheit, Celsius and Kelvin units.